-How much can you potentially make owning a candy store?
+How much can a candy store owner make?

 A store’s profits will vary depending on factors like the store’s size, profit margins, location, and how many years it’s been in business.
 Store owners can maximize profits through market research, careful product selection, and creative marketing.

 Many candy stores offer both candy and ice cream.
 This popular pairing can help expand your customer base and profits, but be sure to perform a cost analysis to make sure that expanding into ice cream is worth the cost.
 Ice cream freezers, supplies, and inventory will drive up your operating costs, but it can also be a wise investment if carefully implemented.